The LDBC Graphalytics Benchmark: Algorithms

 The Graphalytics benchmark consists of six algorithms (also known as \emph{kernels}~\cite{DBLP:conf/hipc/BaderM05}) which need to be executed on the different datasets: five algorithms for unweighted graphs and one algorithm for weighted graphs.
 These algorithms have been selected based on the results of multiple surveys and expert advice from the participants of the LDBC Technical User Community (TUC) meeting.

 Each workload of Graphalytics consists of executing a single algorithm on a single dataset.
-Below, abstract descriptions are provided for the six algorithms; pseudo-code is given in Appendix~\ref{chap:algorithms}.
-Furthermore, a link to the reference implementation is presented in \sref{sec:instructions:drivers}.
+Below, abstract descriptions are provided for the six algorithms; pseudo-code is given in \autoref{chap:algorithms}.
+Furthermore, a link to the reference implementation is presented in \autoref{sec:instructions:core}.
 However, Graphalytics does not impose any constraint on the implementation of algorithms.
-Any implementation is allowed, as long as its correctness can be validated by comparing its output to correct reference output (Section~\ref{sec:definitions_validation}).
+Any implementation is allowed, as long as its correctness can be validated by comparing its output to correct reference output (\autoref{sec:definitions_validation}).

 In the following sections, a graph $G$ consists of a set of vertices $V$ and a set of edges $E$.
 For undirected graphs, each edge is bidirectional, so if $(u,v)\in E$ then $(v,u)\in E$.
 Each vertex $v$ has a set of outgoing neighbors $N_\mathrm{out}(v) = \{u \in V | (v, u) \in E \}$, a set of incoming neighbors $N_\mathrm{in}(v) = \{u \in V | (u, v) \in E \}$, and a set of all neighbors $N(v) = N_\mathrm{in}(v) \cup N_\mathrm{out}(u)$.
 Note that for undirected graphs, each edge is bidirectional so we have $N_\mathrm{in}(v) = N_\mathrm{out}(v) = N(v)$.